Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Results

-The real part of the optical conductivity, $\sigma_1$, was extracted from the Drude-Lorenz fit of a slab in a transmission model to the transmission raw data in the range of 40 to 4000~\cm\ and is shown in Figure~\ref{fig:Sigma1}.
-We show the result of our analysis, in which we also employed the Variable Dielectric Function (VDF) method~\cite{Kuzmenko2005} to capture better the details of the raw transmission data at the cryostat's base temperature of 5~K for both principal polarizations.
-The same procedure was used at all measured temperatures from 150~K down to 5~K to investigate the temperature dependence of the optical conductivity.
+The Drude-Lorenz fit is, however, not capturing all the fine details of the transmission spectra, in particular in the low frequency range of our measurements, and close to most of the new spectral features appearing below T$_N$.
+This is particularly evident in the absorption lines at 128 and 133\cm in the 1st polarization, and at about 158\cm in the 2nd polarization, where our attempts to capture the frequency dispersion details with the Drude-Lorentz model were unsuccessful.
+Therefore, further to the fit process, we have employed the Variable Dielectric Function (VDF) method~\cite{Kuzmenko2005} to the raw transmission data for both principal polarizations and at all measured temperatures from 150~K down to 5~K in order to fully capture and investigate the temperature and polarization dependent optical conductivity of our FePS$_3$ sample.

-The transmission data and the real part of the optical conductivity depict the anisotropy in the phonon spectra detected only from temperatures close to the antiferromagnetic phase transition down to low temperatures deep in the magnetic state.
-As can be seen, the low-energy spectrum is different for the two principal polarizations chosen in this work.
-For example, the strong phonon mode at 143\cm\ of the 1st polarization is not present, at least with the same spectral weight, in the 2nd polarization spectra.
-The same goes for the phonon modes at 180\cm\ and 260\cm\, which seem to be centered around different energies and thus attributed to different vibrational modes.